MONDAY, MAY 22, 2023

 While home charging is the most convenient way to juice up your electric car, you’ll probably need to charge on the road at some point.
-Some public charging stations are Level 2, but many offer DC fast charging, which allows you to charge your car rapidly.
+Many public charging stations are Level 2, but some offer DC fast charging, which allows you to charge your car rapidly.
 Some EVs can be charged to 80% in less than 30 minutes at a fast-charging station.
-However, there are many factors involved.

-Make sure you find out if the EV you’re planning on picking up is capable of fast-charging, as well as how many miles you can expect to add in a given time.
+Make sure you find out if the EV you’re considering is capable of fast charging, as well as how many miles you can expect to add in a given time.
 In addition, you should locate the charging stations in your area and on your typical routes, and then determine what type of charging they support.

 5. Can I Take My EV on Road Trips?

 Any electric car is capable of road-tripping.
 Whether it’s convenient or viable comes down to your route and your car’s range.
-If your EV offers 200 or 300 miles of range, you’ll probably be ready for a bathroom and snack break by the time you’re getting low on battery power.
+If your EV offers 250 to 300 miles of range, you’ll probably be ready for a bathroom and snack break by the time your battery’s charge is getting low.

-There shouldn’t be an issue mapping out your trip and making sure there’s a charging station every three hours or so – especially if you’re traveling on major highways.
+In most cases, you shouldn’t have an issue mapping out your trip and making sure there’s a charging station every two to four hours or so – especially if you’re traveling on major highways.
 However, you may have to diverge from the usual route to make sure you can DC fast-charge at each stop.
 Otherwise, your travel time will be extended significantly.

-Many EV owners also own a gas car that they use for family road trips.
+Some EV owners also own a gas car that they use for family road trips.
 If you don’t go on long road trips often, you shouldn’t worry too much.
-You could always rent a car for the annual family road trip and still save money using your EV as your daily driver.
+If you only do a few long road trips per year, you could also consider renting a car for the road trips while still saving money using your EV as your daily driver.

 6. What Electric Vehicle Incentives are Available?

-States and cities also offer credits and incentives in addition to the federal tax credit.
-Make sure to do your homework to find out if you can get a local discount, financial assistance for a home charging system, or any other local incentive for purchasing an electric car.
+States, cities, local utilities, various EV-related companies and even some automakers also offer credits and incentives on top of the federal tax credit.
+Make sure to do your homework to find out if you can get a local discount, financial assistance for a home charging system or any other local incentive for purchasing an electric car.

 7. Should I Buy a New or Used Electric Car?

-Buying new guarantees your car will have a full warranty, the longest electric range currently available, and up-to-date tech and safety features.
-While batteries don’t degrade quickly, buying new still gives you the peace of mind that your battery is in tip-top condition.
-Finally, the federal EV tax credit and other electric car incentives aren’t available on the purchase of used EVs.
+Buying a new EV guarantees your car will have a full warranty, the longest electric range currently available and the most up-to-date tech and safety features.
+And while batteries don’t degrade quickly, buying a new model ensures that your battery is in tip-top condition from day one.
+Finally, many electric car incentives aren’t available on the purchase of a used EV.

-Many of the same pros and cons of buying a new or used gas-only vehicle applies to EVs, too.
+Many of the same pros and cons of buying a new or used gas-only vehicle apply to EVs, too.
 Read our guide on choosing between a new or used model to learn more.

 8. Is it Better to Buy or Lease an EV?

 If you’re in the market for a new EV, you’ll have to decide whether to buy or lease.
-EV leasing is much more popular than buying since electric cars are so expensive.
-While buying a car, especially with a low interest rate, is generally a more sound financial decision, it’s not a good idea if you can barely afford the monthly payment.
+Since many EVs are priced more like luxury cars, leasing is preferable to buying for many people.
+While buying a car, especially with a low interest rate, is generally the soundest financial decision, it’s not a good idea if you can barely afford the monthly payment.

 Choosing to buy or lease an EV is similar to any vehicle.
-Our article on buying versus leasing can provide you with more information.
+Our article on buying versus leasing an EV can provide you with more information.